mmaschenk/jekyll-test/10-policy/finance.md

 ---
-title: Financiel policies for TU Delft Cloud4Research
+title: Financial policies for TU Delft Cloud4Research
 ---
 These are the financial rules